rntz/talon-tutoring-resources/README.md

 # Talon skills smorgasboard

+This is a concise guide to the skills and command-sets you may wish to practice to get up and running as a Talon newbie.

 **Core skills**: the keyboard, the mouse, repeater commands, text editing, dictation, window & app management, file system navigation, using the terminal, web browsing.

 **Meta skills**: chaining commands, debugging, finding commands, talon scripting.